lasso-js/lasso-require/README.md

 lasso-require
 ========================

-Plugin for the [RaptorJS Optimizer](https://github.com/raptorjs/lasso) that adds support for transporting Node.js-style modules to the browser.
+Plugin for the [Lasso.js](https://github.com/raptorjs/lasso) that adds support for transporting Node.js-style modules to the browser.

 # Installation